priamwad/TaxCalculator/README.md

 ------------------------------------------------------
 ```
 What has been implemented
-* Calculates Federal Income Tax for the 2019 brackets
+* Calculates Federal Income Tax for the 2019 brackets for single filers
-* Calculates State Income Tax for the 2019 Nebraska brackets
+* Calculates State Income Tax for the 2019 Nebraska brackets for single filers
 * Calculates the FICA Tax for 2019 year

 What needs to be implemented
 * Add more States and make the values for the bracket more dynamic
+* Implement one for Married filing jointly or qualifying widow/widowe
+* Implement one for Head of the family